 All was well.
 She just wanted to catch up.

-Now may we add the latest dynamic duo selling God door to door, dispensed with as quickly as possible?
+Next… May we add the latest dynamic duo selling God door-to-door, dispensed with as quickly as possible?

 More phone calls followed that I tried to ignore, but each potentially required handling.
 Then more knocking to encourage expletives a-plenty, as the neighborhood yard man was in the area – there for gutter cleaning which, while unplanned, is essential this time of year.